Displaying present location in the site.

 NEC Group Human Rights Policy

-In 2015, NEC formulated the NEC Group Human Rights Policy, declaring its intention to advance initiatives to promote respect for human rights across its entire value chain through dialogue and consultation with stakeholders and by implementing human rights due diligence.*1 Furthermore, in June 2022, the policy was revised and these revisions clearly show top management’s commitment to respecting human rights as well as it’s governance system, as required by the United Nations Guiding Principles on Business and Human Rights (UNGPs).
+In 2015, NEC formulated the NEC Group Human Rights Policy, declaring its intention to advance initiatives to promote respect for human rights across its entire value chain through dialogue and consultation with stakeholders and by implementing human rights due diligence.*1 Furthermore, in June 2022, the policy was revised and these revisions clearly show senior management’s commitment to respecting human rights as well as its governance system, as required by the United Nations Guiding Principles on Business and Human Rights (UNGPs).
 The policy was reported to the Board of Directors held in fiscal 2023.

-The policy supports international human rights standards relevant to NEC’s businesses and technologies, including those established in the United Nations’ International Bill of Human Rights,*2 International Labour Organization (ILO) Core Labour Standards that consist of eight fundamental conventions in four categories,*3 the UNGPs, the Organization for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises, and the International Labour Organization (ILO) Tripartite Declaration of Principles concerning Multinational Enterprises and Social Policy.
+The policy supports international human rights standards relevant to NEC’s businesses and technologies, including those established in the United Nations’ International Bill of Human Rights,*2 the International Labour Organization (ILO) Core Labour Standards that consist of eight fundamental conventions in four categories,*3 the UNGPs, the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises, and the International Labour Organization (ILO) Tripartite Declaration of Principles concerning Multinational Enterprises and Social Policy.
 Moreover, the policy stipulates that where national laws in the relevant jurisdiction conflict with internationally recognized human rights, we will seek ways to respect the principles of internationally recognized human rights.

 Respect for the Rights of Children

-NEC strives to prevent or mitigate adverse impacts of its products and services on children in support of the United Nations Convention on the Rights of the Child and the Children’s Rights and Business Principles*4 which mentions the rights to vulnerable children, in addition to the international standards embedded in the NEC Group Human Rights Policy.
+NEC strives to prevent or mitigate adverse impacts of its products and services on children in support of the United Nations Convention on the Rights of the Child and the Children’s Rights and Business Principles,*4 which mentions the rights of vulnerable children, in addition to the international standards embedded in the NEC Group Human Rights Policy.
 In accordance with the Guidelines for Responsible Business Conduct in Supply Chains, NEC endeavors to abolish child labour from its supply chains and promote business activities and corporate citizenship activities that are based on consideration for human rights—including the rights of children.

-- *1The process that includes the assessment of risks and identification of issues caused by the Company’s business operations that have negative impacts on human rights, the response to these identified issues (their integration into management), the monitoring of the results, and the reporting of initiatives.
+- *1The process that includes the assessment of risks and identification of issues caused by the Company’s business operations that have negative impacts on human rights, the response to these identified issues (their integration into management), the monitoring of the results, and the reporting of initiatives

 - *2This refers collectively to the Universal Declaration of Human Rights, the International Covenant on Economic, Social and Cultural Rights, and the International Covenant on Civil and Political Rights that were adopted by the UN General Assembly.